 Best Foods for boosting Spleen Qi

-In Traditional Chinese Medicine (TCM), Spleen Qi Vacuity often presents as fatigue, poor digestion, loose stools, and a feeling of heaviness.
-When it leads to damp accumulation, symptoms may include bloating, water retention, cloudy thinking, and a sticky coating on the tongue.
+In Traditional Chinese Medicine (TCM), Spleen Qi Vacuity often shows up in my clinic as fatigue, poor digestion, loose stools, bloating, gas, weight retention, brain fog, and a feeling of heaviness.
+When it leads to damp accumulation, symptoms may include worse bloating, water retention, cloudy thinking, and a sticky coating on the tongue.

-To support the Spleen and address these patterns, a warm, nourishing diet that strengthens the Spleen Qi and eliminates dampness is key.
+To support the Spleen, we address these patterns with a warm, nourishing diet that strengthens the Spleen Qi and eliminates dampness is key!

 General Dietary Guidelines

-1. Eat warm, cooked foods: Avoid raw, cold, or iced foods and beverages, as these can further weaken the Spleen.
+1. Eat warm, cooked foods: Say NO to raw, cold, or iced foods and beverages, as these can further weaken the Spleen **THIS IS ESPECIALLY IMPORTANT in the WINTER and cold months**

 Foods to Strengthen Spleen Qi

-• Grains: Brown rice, millet, quinoa, oats (lightly cooked or in porridge).
+• Grains: Brown or white rice, millet, quinoa, oats (lightly cooked or in porridge).

 • Vegetables: Sweet potatoes, carrots, squash, pumpkin, yams, parsnips.